jasp-stats/jaspMachineLearning/inst/help/mlregressionknn.md

 #### Plots
 - Data split: Shows how the data is split into training (and validation), and test set.
+- Weight function: Shows how the weights are assigned as a function of the distance.
 - Mean squared error: Plots the number of nearest neighbors against the MSE of the model.
 Accuracy is assessed for the training (and validation) set.
 - Predictive performance: Shows the selected test set observations against their predicted values.